pmaxted/xamidimura/README.md

 * **roof_control_functions.py** - Equivalent to the 'intelligent_roof_controller_functions' script written in PHP on the gateway machine.
 Responsible for the low level communication with the PLC box.
 Added a function to get the information containing the tilt bits, but not tested.

-* **settings_and_error_codes.py** - Somewhere to keep all the error code definitions, timeouts, etc so you don't nee to go hunting through all the code to find them.
+* **settings_and_error_codes.py** - Somewhere to keep all the error code definitions, timeouts, etc so you don't need to go hunting through all the code to find them.
 Plus, if they are used multiple times, only have to change them once.
 Can try to make error codes unique.

 * **tcs_control.py** - Can control much of the communication with the TCS machine, both in terms of initial connection and then sending over subsequent commands.
 Note, most of this has only been tested by using the script to ssh into the gateway machine, tests to send the commands directly from the gateway will only be possible once the new machine (with a newer version of python) is ready.
 Now includes a function to obtain exposures